marianobarrios/linked-blocking-multi-queue/README.md

 # Linked Blocking Multi Queue

-_Linked Blocking Multi Queue_ is a concurrent collection that extends the existing [Java concurrent collection library](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/package-summary.html).
+_Linked Blocking Multi Queue_ is a concurrent collection that extends the existing [Java concurrent collection library](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/package-summary.html), offering an optionally-bounded blocking "multi-queue" based on linked nodes.
+That is, essentially, a data structure with several tails but one head, that allows a reader, crucially, to block on more than one queue.

+[![Build Status](https://travis-ci.org/marianobarrios/linked-blocking-multi-queue.svg?branch=master)](https://travis-ci.org/marianobarrios/linked-blocking-multi-queue)

+[![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.marianobarrios/lbmq/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.marianobarrios/lbmq)
+[![Scaladoc](http://javadoc-badge.appspot.com/com.github.marianobarrios/lbmq.svg?label=javadoc)](http://javadoc-badge.appspot.com/com.github.marianobarrios/lbmq)

+## Rationale

  A notorious limitation of Java blocking primitives is that a given thread can only block on one synchronizing object at a time.
 Blocking on several resources is a generally useful technique, already available in selectors (for channels) in Java.
 It is also common in other languages.
-This library implements a collection that can be used in the specific case of a queue consumer (or consumers) that needs to block on several queues.
+This library offers a collection that can be used when a queue consumer (or consumers) needs to block on several queues.

-[![Build Status](https://travis-ci.org/marianobarrios/linked-blocking-multi-queue.svg?branch=master)](https://travis-ci.org/marianobarrios/linked-blocking-multi-queue)

-[![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.marianobarrios/lbmq/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.marianobarrios/lbmq)
-[![Scaladoc](http://javadoc-badge.appspot.com/com.github.marianobarrios/lbmq.svg?label=javadoc)](http://javadoc-badge.appspot.com/com.github.marianobarrios/lbmq)
+Features:

+- Priorities for different sub-queues
+- Fair (round-robin) selection of elements among same-priority sub-queues.
+- Mid-flight addition and removal of sub-queues.
+- Mid-flight change of sub-queue status (enabled/disabled).

 ## Use case